-21 Rule 20 of United Nations Standard Minimum Rules for Treatment of Prisoners meal of yellow maize flour mixed with hot water and served at approximately 15h00 as both lunch and supper.
-The same practice was found in Masaka Central Prison with the only improvement being a breakfast of porridge served at 07h00.
-In the some prisons, like Kabula, it was found that prisoners received two meals per day being lunch and supper.
+Meal of yellow maize flour mixed with hot water and served at approximately 15hOO as both lunch and supper.
+The same practice was found in Luzira women prison with the only improvement being a breakfast of porridge served at 07hOO.
+In the same prisons like luzira it was found that prisoners received two meals per day being lunch and}'upper.
 However, in all the prisons visited there were no special diets for the sick prisoners.

-The food provided to inmates is not only insufficient in quality but also of low nutritional value.
-Consequently some prisoners, especially those in the rural areas appear malnourished.
+The food provided to inmates is not only insufficient in quality but also of law nutritional value.
+Consequently some prisoners, especially those in the rural area appear malnourished.
 Food for prisoners is usually produced by prisoners on prison farms.
-However, it is alarming to find that in police cells in Uganda there is no mechanism for feeding detainees and most of them went without food or depended on meals brought by their relatives.
-Nutrition in places of detention remains a serious problem and needs urgent attention.
+However, it's alarming to find that in police cells in Uganda there is no mechanism for feeding detainees and most of them went without food or depended on meals brought by their relatives.
+Nutrition in places of detention remains a serious problem and need urgent attention.

-(c) ACCES TO MEDICAL CARE:
+(c) ACCESS TO MEDICAL CARE:

 The right to health care is a fundamental right for all human beings and prisoners are no exception to this.
 For all prisoners adequate health care begins at the time of admission into custody and prisoners have to be examined within 24 hours of admission to establish their health status.
-Section.57 (f) of the Prisons Act 22 provides for the rights of prisoners which include the right to have access to health services available in the country without discrimination due to their legal situation.
-This provision is supplemented by section.
-75 of the Prison Act23 which provides for the transferring a prisoner to hospital if he or she can no longer remain in prison.
-However, it's a great concern that these provisions are not yet functional in many prisons.
+Section 57(f) of the prisons act provides for the rights of prisoners which include the right to have access to health services available in the country without discrimination due to their legal situation.
+This provision is supplemented by Section.
+75 of the Prisons Act which provides for the transferring a prisoner to hospital if he or she can no longer remain in prison.
+However, it is a great concern that these provisions are not yet functional in many prisons.